rydalch/rydalch.github.io/_projects/llm-answers.md

 #### **Phase 2: The Paradigm Shift – The "RAG Obituary"**

-<aside><p>Around the same time, Anthropic published an article with similar takaways titled <a href="https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents" target="_blank">Effective context engineering for AI agents</a></p></aside>
+The turning point came from an article I came across on Hacker News titled "[The RAG Obituary: Killed by Agents, Buried by Context Windows](https://www.nicolasbustamante.com/p/the-rag-obituary-killed-by-agents)." <aside>Around the same time, Anthropic published an article with similar takaways titled <a href="https://www.anthropic.com/engineering/effective-context-engineering-for-ai-agents" target="_blank">Effective context engineering for AI agents</a></aside>

-The turning point came from an article I came across on Hacker News titled "[The RAG Obituary: Killed by Agents, Buried by Context Windows](https://www.nicolasbustamante.com/p/the-rag-obituary-killed-by-agents)."
 It argued that the entire RAG pipeline of chunking, embedding, and vector databases was a clever workaround for an era of small context windows.
 The future, it claimed, belonged to **investigator agents** that could navigate and read entire documents directly, much like a human would, using simple but powerful tools like `grep`.

 This was a profound shift in thinking.
 The goal was no longer to find the most similar fragment of text but to build an agent that could investigate a file system to find the correct answer.